typicalninja/disci/apps/node-hono-example/README.md

 # Add authentication credentials

-First rename the included `.env.example` file to .env
+First, rename the included `.env.example` file to `.env`.

-then go to the discord developer portal and copy the public key and the bot token and place them in the renamed .env file under the correct fields
+Next, navigate to your application on the Discord Developer Portal and copy both the public key and the bot token.
+Paste them into the renamed `.env` file under the appropriate fields.

 # Development life cycle

 For the purpose of this guide we are using [ngrok](https://ngrok.com/).
-However, you free to use other tunnel tools such as [cloudflared](https://github.com/cloudflare/cloudflared#installing-cloudflared).
+However, you're free to use other tunnel tools such as [cloudflared](https://github.com/cloudflare/cloudflared#installing-cloudflared).

 If ngrok isn't installed on your system yet, you can easily get it by following the instructions on the [ngrok download page](https://ngrok.com/download).